top of page

 Mauve Stinger Jellyfish

-Over the counter medication can be used for pain and medical treatment possibly requiring hospitalization may be needed for more severe reactions.
+Over-the-counter medication is generally adequate for treating pain.
+Medical treatment, including possible hospitalization, may be needed for more severe reactions.
 For all jellyfish stings, a tetanus booster is recommended if not up to date.
 Prophylactic antibiotics are typically not necessary.
-Antihistamines can be used for urticaria or allergic-type symptoms.[17]
+Antihistamines can be used for urticaria or allergic-type symptoms.[18]

 mauve jellyfish